YellowFromEgg/CV_Challenge/README.md

-Readme: Erstellen Sie eine Readme.txt Datei, die ei- ne Anleitung Ihrer Applikation und eine Liste aller f¨ur die Ausf¨uhrung der Applikation notwendigen Toolbo- xen beinhaltet.

-# Satellite Image Change Detection - MATLAB Project
+# Satellite Image Change Detection - The Changing Face of Earth
 This MATLAB project implements a computer vision pipeline for detecting and visualizing changes in satellite imagery over time, as part of the Computer Vision Challenge (SoSe 2025) at TUM.

 ## Overview